Marcosmgs/rockpaperscissors/README.md

 - __Rock Paper Scissors Title and Heading__

-  - Featured on all displays, the start and main game at the top of the page, the game title heading easily to the hit of the user's eyes, first thing the users sees when access the initial game display and following the main game display which will be featuring the same game title heading.
+  - Featured on all displays, the start and main game on top of the page.
+The game title heading at user's eye-level.
+First thing the users see when they access the initial game display & throughout.

 ![Game Title Heading](media/header-title.png)

 - __Start Game Button__

-  - Featured on the first game display, the start button will give a sense of break between displays to the user, whereas before the users hit the start button, the user has a display showing game rules on the footer and the game title on the head, after pressing the start button, it sets on display ll the game features.
+  - Featured only on the first game display, the start button will give a sense of break between displays to the user, after pressing the start button, it sets on display all the game features.
 The Start button changes colors when users hover over to give a sense of readiness to be pressed and improve user experience.

 ![Start Game](media/start-button.png)